Abood-1412/Homework-Tracker/README.md

 # Homework Tracker

-assignments Tracker is a simple yet powerful tool that allows students to simply track their assignments.
+Homework Tracker is a simple yet powerful tool that allows students to simply track their assignments.
 It supports complete CRUD (Create, Read, Update, and Delete) capability and has a community site where users may view all contributed homework.
 Instructors and teachers can also share assignments with students without logging in.

 ---